Men in Black (1997 film): Accolades

-Men in Black won the Academy Award for Best Makeup, and was also nominated for Best Original Musical or Comedy Score and Best Art Direction, losing the latter two awards to The Full Monty and Titanic simultaneously.
-It was also nominated for the Golden Globe Award for Best Motion Picture - Musical or Comedy.
+Men in Black won Best Makeup at the 70th Academy Awards and was also nominated for Best Original Musical or Comedy Score and Best Art Direction, losing the latter two to The Full Monty and Titanic, respectively.
+The film was also nominated for Best Motion Picture – Musical or Comedy at the 55th Golden Globe Awards, losing to As Good as It Gets.

 On Empire magazine's list of the 500 Greatest Movies of All Time, "Men in Black" placed 409th.
 Following the film's release, Ray-Ban stated sales of their Predator 2 sunglasses (worn by the organization to deflect neuralyzers) tripled to $5 million.